CandlePlatforms/devdocs/docs/develop/did-implementation/gettting-started.md

 To start, install the following libraries.
 ```
-npm i @ayanworks/polygon-did-resolver --save
+npm i @ayanworks/candle-did-resolver --save
 ```
 and
 ```
 npm i did-resolver --save
 ```

-To read a DID document registered on ledger, any user with a DID polygon URI can first in their project import,
+To read a DID document registered on ledger, any user with a DID candle URI can first in their project import,
 ```
 import * as didResolvers from "did-resolver";
-import * as didPolygon from '@ayanworks/polygon-did-resolver';
+import * as didcandle from '@ayanworks/candle-did-resolver';
 ```
 after importing the packages the DID document can be retrieved by using
 ```
-const myResolver = didPolygon.getResolver()
+const myResolver = didcandle.getResolver()
 const resolver = new DIDResolver(myResolver)

 const didResolutionResult = this.resolver.resolve(did)